barryrgreer-hue/aurora-constitution/README.md

 “Measure risk, measure benefit.
 If you can’t do either properly, don’t proceed.”

 Call to action: Try bold ideas in SYNTHESIS (sandbox).
 When they’re ready for people and the real world, switch to SAFETY, prove it, and proceed.

+If it still doesn’t render bold, double-check that each header line starts with ## and there’s a blank line before and after the header.

+“Measure risk, measure benefit.
+If you can’t do either properly, don’t proceed.”

+Call to action: Try bold ideas in SYNTHESIS (sandbox).
+When they’re ready for people and the real world, switch to SAFETY, prove it, and proceed.